 European Commission White Paper on the European Transport Policy 2001 This paper describes what has been achieved so far both at the Union and the Member State levels and what should be done in the near future.
-Objectives, Revitalising the railways; Targets & Improving quality in the road transport sector; Indicators Striking a balance between growth in air; Transport and the environment; Turning inter-modality into reality; Improving road safety; Adopting a policy on effective charging for transport; Recognising the rights and obligations of users; Developing high-quality urban transport; and Developing medium and long-term environmental objectives for a sustainable transport system.
+Objectives, Targets & Indicators The principal measures suggested in the White Paper include: Revitalising the railways; Improving quality in the road transport sector; Striking a balance between growth in air; Transport and the environment; Turning inter-modality into reality; Improving road safety; Adopting a policy on effective charging for transport; Recognising the rights and obligations of users; Developing high-quality urban transport; and Developing medium and long-term environmental objectives for a sustainable transport system.